whispir/openapi/docs/Getting started/Authentication.md

 The Whispir API uses [HTTP Basic Authentication ](https://en.wikipedia.org/wiki/Basic_access_authentication) in addition to an API key.
 HTTP Basic Authentication requires an authentication header to be passed along with your API request.

 You can generate your authorization header with the developer tools included in this documentation.
-Go to any page, for instance [List workspaces](openapi.yaml/paths/~1workspaces), and enter your Whispir username and password into the following fields:
+Go to an endpoint, for example [List workspaces](openapi.yaml/paths/~1workspaces), and enter your Whispir username and password into the following fields:

 ![auth header generation.png](https://stoplight.io/api/v1/projects/cHJqOjExMTU5Mw/images/VVyfnAMLWGQ)